Mohammad Ishraque

 Mohammad Ishraque is an Indian politician and a member of the Sixth Legislative Assembly of Delhi in India.
-He represents the Seelampur constituency of New Delhi and is a member of the Aam Aadmi Party political party.
+He represents the Seelampur constituency of New Delhi and is a member of the Indian National Congress.

 Early life and education

 Mohammad Ishraque was born in Hapur.
 He has not received any formal education and has attended Madarsa till fifth grade.

 Political career

-Mohammad Ishraque has been a MLA for one term.
-He represented the Seelampur constituency and is a member of the Aam Aadmi Party political party.
+Mohammad Ishraque has been an MLA for one term.
+He represented the Seelampur constituency and is a member of the Aam Aadmi Party.